bGZo/soul/pages/crawler.md

-alias:: crawler spider, spiderbot, 爬虫 mark:: an Internet bot that systematically browses the World Wide Web and that is typically operated by search engines for the purpose of Web indexing (web spidering) tags:: #web created:: [[20230614]] title:: crawler
+alias:: crawler spider, spiderbot, 爬虫 description:: an Internet bot that systematically browses the World Wide Web and that is typically operated by search engines for the purpose of Web indexing (web spidering) tags:: #web created:: [[20230614]] title:: crawler